tomjpsun/JustPlayer/README.md

 ### setup display

-Use storyboard to add a UIView UI object, set it to JustPlayerLayerView class, and make it as an outlet of your view controller, say :
+Use storyboard to add a UIView UI object, set it as JustPlayerLayerView class, and make it as an outlet of your view controller, say :

 ``` objective-c